RooyyDoe/browser-technologies-2021/README.md

 }
 ```

-I had somme small issues with my header image and it did not stay right in the middle in the `firefox` browser, so I have just put it to the left a little bit.
-And the `form-section` was getting to big when you look at it on a big computer screen I wanted to have a small form and not a stretched one.
+I had somme small issues with my header image and it did not stay centered in the `firefox` browser, so I have just put it to the left a little bit.
+And the `form-section` was getting to big when you look at it on a big computer screen.
+I wanted to have a small form and not a stretched one.
 Both of the changes could be removed and the CSS layer will still work perfectly.
 These are just slight adjustments to correct some styling parts.
 </details>

 <details>
   <summary>JS support</summary>

-  As for javascript I haven't had to much issues with finding feature detection support.
+  As for javascript I haven't had too much issues with finding feature detection support.
 I am mainly using javascript functionalities that are supported in the browsers I have tested.

   In my application some of the functionalities are making use of `localStorage`.
-Because of this I want to make sure I can check if `localStorage` works by the users and if so it will run the functionalities and when for example `javascript` or `localStorage` is off, it will run the code of the fall-back section. some functionalities can not function without `localStorage` so these functionalities will not be visible for the user without `localStorage`.
+Because of this I want to make sure I can check if `localStorage` works for the users and if so, it will run the functionalities and when for example `javascript` or `localStorage` is off, it will run the code of the fall-back section.
+Some functionalities can not function without `localStorage` so these functionalities will not be visible for the user without `localStorage`.

-  This piece of code checks if localStorage is available:
+  This is the code that checks if localStorage is available:

   ```
   const storageAvailable = () => {